-Monitor National Marine Sanctuary resources are valuable for their cultural, historical, educational and recreational qualities, among others.
-By regulating the type and scope of use of sanctuary resources, the sanctuary's management strives to maintain open access, while protecting, preserving, and managing the resources in order to ensure their health, integrity and continued availability for current and future generations.
+The wreck of the USS Monitor is valuable for its cultural, historical, educational, and recreational qualities.
+By regulating the type and scope of use of sanctuary resources, the sanctuary's management strives to maintain open access while protecting, preserving, and managing the resources in order to ensure their health, integrity, and continued availability for current and future generations.

 Regulations are enforced by various federal agencies, including NOAA's Office of Law Enforcement and the U.S. Coast Guard.
 In addition, the sanctuary relies on citizen reporting and public education for voluntary compliance.